Work People's College: Establishment

 136 students, of whom 33 were women.
 To this was added another group of students who participated in coursework through postal correspondence.

 The Finnish Socialist Federation agreed to take on Work People's College as its own institution at the group's 1908 convention.
-For the next several years ever member of the Federation paid an additional tax of $1.00 per year for support of the school in addition to their regular payment of monthly dues.
+For the next several years every member of the Federation paid an additional tax of $1.00 per year for support of the school in addition to their regular payment of monthly dues.
 The 1912 convention of the FSF voted to reduce this subsidy to 50 cents per member per year, at the same time adding its opinion that the school's curriculum should be tailored to the needs of future socialist and trade union activists rather than to a general course of study.
 The school also charged a tuition of its students, which included room and board.
 Students in the 1912-13 academic year paid $20 per month for tuition, room, and board, an amount which was hiked to $22 for the 1913-14 term of study.

 Work People's College taught its students a mandatory preparatory program including economics, politics, history, and "socialist program and tactics."
 Students could then continue with more specialized coursework, including courses in bookkeeping, basic mathematics, and the Finnish and English languages.
 Others continued on the academic path to become socialist orators and party functionaries, studying Marxist theoretical works in English and Finnish.

 A severe ideological split divided the Finnish Socialist movement during the middle years of the 1910s, with one part of the FSF staying with the Socialist Party of America and another more radical offshoot casting its lot with the syndicalist Industrial Workers of the World.
-Work People's College was retained by the later faction.
+Work People's College was retained by the latter faction.

 Work People's College was a resident labor college, housing its students on-site.
 Other similar schools included Brookwood Labor College at Katonah, New York and Commonwealth College of Mena, Arkansas.